martin26/Diablo-II--Vanilla-Frosting/README.txt

-Vanilla Frosting 4.5.2 for 1.13d
+Vanilla Frosting 4.6.0 for 1.13d
 By Jonathan Vasquez (FearedBliss)
-Released on Saturday, June 30, 2012
+Released on Saturday, March 2, 2013
 -----------------------------------------------

 Features: